siphiwemanda/Memory-Game-/README.md

-The game utilises the following sweetalert https://sweetalert.js.org/guides/ for the alert function animate css https://daneden.github.io/animate.css/ for the animation on css
+The game utilises the following
+* Sweetalert https://sweetalert.js.org/guides/ for the alert function
+* Animate css https://daneden.github.io/animate.css/ for the animation on css

 The game requires the following files:
 * index.html